 Daniel Carrizosa, MD, MS, discusses the efficacy findings of the phase 2 CRESTONE trial in patients with NRG1 fusion–positive, advanced solid tumors.

-Daniel Carrizosa, MD, MS, oncologist, Head and Neck Cancer Lung Cancer, Hematology and Medical Oncology (Cancer), Atrium Health Levine Cancer Institute (Thoracic-Pulmonary), discusses the efficacy findings of the phase 2 CRESTONE trial (NCT04383210) in patients with NRG1 fusion–positive, advanced solid tumors.
+Daniel Carrizosa, MD, MS, oncologist, Head and Neck Cancer Lung Cancer, Hematology and Medical Oncology (Cancer), Atrium Health Levine Cancer Institute (Thoracic-Pulmonary), discusses the efficacy findings from the phase 2 CRESTONE trial (NCT04383210) in patients with NRG1 fusion–positive, advanced solid tumors.

-The phase 2, open-label, international trial evaluated seribantumab in patients with recurrent, locally advanced and/or metastatic solid tumors that harbor NRG1fusions.
+The phase 2, open-label, international trial evaluated seribantumab in patients with recurrent, locally advanced and/or metastatic solid tumors that harbor NRG1 fusions.